brooklynrail/brooklynrail-platform/content/events/2022/04/honoring-earth-day.md

 ---
-title: Honoring Earth Day
+title: "Art, Poetry, and Climate Crisis: A Conversation with Nikki Giovanni"
-deck: Featuring Nikki Giovanni and Paul D. Miller
+deck: Featuring Giovanni and Paul D. Miller
-summary: Poet Nikki Giovanni joins writer and composer Paul D. Miller (DJ Spooky) for a conversation in honor of Earth Day.
-We conclude with a poetry reading.
+summary: Poet Nikki Giovanni joins Rail Editor-at-Large Paul D. Miller (aka DJ Spooky) for a conversation in honor of Earth Day.
+We conclude with a poetry reading by Giovanni.
 people:
   - person: nikki-giovanni
     related_links: